nanolith/reading_list/README.md

 Gareth Brown
 ------------
 * ~~*The Book of Doors* by Gareth Brown~~
-* *The Society of Unknownable Objects* by Gareth Brown
+* *The Society of Unknowable Objects* by Gareth Brown

 Amitav Ghosh
 ------------